aristanetworks/avd-workshops/workshops/avd-lab-guide.md

 make deploy-site-1
 ```

-Login to your switches to verify the current configs (`show run`) match the ones created in `intended/configs` folder.
+Log into your switches to verify the current configs (`show run`) match the ones created in `intended/configs` folder.

 You can also check the current state for MLAG, VLANs, interfaces, and port-channels.